Uber, company is brilliant.

-Find a name for your startup used to be exciting, until domain name search sucked the joy out of it.
+Finding a name for your startup used to be exciting, until domain name search sucked the joy out of it.

 Well, I am digressing.

-As we kicked off the Part 2 of our journey which started with ContractIQ, we needed a new name and a new identity, to mark the new product initiatives that get rolled off of ContractIQ.
+As we kicked off Part 2 of our journey which started with ContractIQ, we needed a new name and a new identity, to mark the new product initiatives that get rolled off of ContractIQ.

 We’re launching a suite of tricks and tools that will help a sales guy do less traditional prospecting and more handshakes with warm prospects (Oops.
 The lord of stealthiness isn’t going to be thrilled!).
 Zeroing in on a name for it wasn’t too difficult.